qpsolvers/qpsolvers/README.md

 ## Usage

 The function ``solve_qp(P, q, G, h, A, b, lb, ub)`` is called with the ``solver`` keyword argument to select the backend solver.
-The quadratic program it solves is, in standard form:
+The convex quadratic program it solves is, in standard form:

 ![Equation of Quadratic Program](doc/src/images/qp.gif)

 Vector inequalities are taken coordinate by coordinate.
+The matrix *P* should be positive definite.

 ## Example